gabriel-roque/reactnest-boilerplate/README.md

 ## 💡 Introduction

-🗼 A starter project template with (Ngnix, ReactJS, Redux, Redux Thunk, React Router, AdonisJS, PostgreSQL, Docker, PM2) + (Code Style, Conventional Changelog with Commitlint, Husky, Git CZ)
+🗼 A starter project template with (Ngnix, ReactJS, Redux, Redux Thunk, React Router, NestJS, TypeORM, PostgreSQL, Docker, PM2) + (Code Style, Conventional Changelog with Commitlint, Husky, Git CZ)

 ### 🏃 Motivation

 🇺🇸 **EUA**

 You may not want to set up a project from scratch, so you decide to look for some base templete to design your system, without having to deal with many configurations.
-So maybe ReactDonis is a good alternative for you and your team.
+So maybe Reactnest is a good alternative for you and your team.
 The motivation is to share a pre-modeled structure where you can start your project in a few minutes and modify it according to the needs of your project.

-ReactDonis does not seek to be a silver bullet (only solution) for all projects, but rather to provide an initial model for the construction of projects.
+Reactnest does not seek to be a silver bullet (only solution) for all projects, but rather to provide an initial model for the construction of projects.

 🇧🇷 **PT-BR**

 Talvez você não queira configurar um projeto do zero, então você resolve procurar algum templete base para projetar seu sistema, sem ter que lidar com muitas configurações.
-Então talvez o ReactDonis seja uma boa alternativa para você e seu time.
+Então talvez o Reactnest seja uma boa alternativa para você e seu time.
 A motivação está em compartilhar uma estrutura pré modelada onde você pode começar seu projeto em poucos minutos e modificar conforme as necessidades do seu projeto.

-O ReactDonis não procura ser uma bala de prata (única solução) para todos os projetos e sim prover um modelo inicial para a construção de projetos.
+O Reactnest não procura ser uma bala de prata (única solução) para todos os projetos e sim prover um modelo inicial para a construção de projetos.

 [🔝 back to top](#-summary)